libbpf/blazesym/README.md

 	}
 ```

-`sym_srcs` is a list of sources of symbols loaded in a process.
+`sym_srcs` is a list of symbol sources in a process.
 However, there is only one `SymSrcCfg::Process {}` here.
-`SymSrcCfg::Process {}` is a convenient variant to load all objects,
+`SymSrcCfg::Process {}` is a convenient variant for loading all objects,
 i.e., binaries and shared libraries, mapped in a process.
-Developers
+Therefore, developers
-do not have to specify every object and its base address with
+do not have to specify each object and its base address with
 `SymSrcCfg::Process {}`.

 `symlist` is a list of lists of `SymbolizedResult`.
-The instruction
+The instruction provided
-at an address can result from several lines of code from several
+at an address can result from several lines of code from multiple
-functions with inlining and optimization.
+functions with optimization.
 In other words, the result
 of an address is a list of `SymbolizedResult`.
 Each entry in
 `symlist` results from the address at the respective position in the
 argument passed to [`BlazeSymbolizer::symbolize()`].

 ### With Linux Kernel

-`SymSrcCfg::Kernel {}` is a variant to load symbols of the Linux kernel.
+`SymSrcCfg::Kernel {}` is a variant to load symbols of the Linux Kernel.

 ```ignore
 	let sym_srcs = [SymSrcCfg::Kernel {